Johannesburg - The ANC expressed concern on Thursday over

 statements by political parties calling on the Electoral Commission of SA's (IEC)

-chairperson Pansy Tlakula
+chairperson Pansy Tlakula to resign.

 "The African National Congress reaffirms its